 WARNING 2 - Certain procedures specified in this document might involve the use or generation of substances, or the generation of waste, that could constitute a local environmental hazard.
 Reference should be made to appropriate documentation on safe handling and disposal after use.

 1 Scope

-This document specifies two methods for determining the decrease in counterforce exerted by a test piece of vulcanized or thermoplastic rubber which has been compressed to a constant deformation and then undergoes temperature cycling.
+This document specifies two procedures for determining the decrease in counterforce exerted by a test piece of vulcanized or thermoplastic rubber which has been compressed to a constant deformation and maintained thus at a predetermined test temperature.